 These Years Gone By…is a love story told through my grandparents letters from World War II.
 From these letters, artifacts and old family photos, I have woven together a narrative that tells the story of this critical time in world history and challenging time in their personal history.

-The photobook created from the project has been selected for several exhibitions including: PX3 Prix De La Photographie Paris awards annual and exhibition opening in July 2019, the Photo Book Exhibition at the Month of Photography in Los Angeles by the Lucie Foundation opening in April 2019 and the Click!
+The photobook created from the project has been selected for several exhibitions including: PX3 Prix De La Photographie Paris awards annual and exhibition opening in July 2019, the Photo Book Exhibition at the Month of Photography in Los Angeles (MOPLA) by the Lucie Foundation in April 2019 and the Click!
 Photobook Exhibition in October 2018 at Horse and Buggy Press in Durham, North Carolina.
-Images from the project have also been ‘chosen’ for the American Photography 35 annual online archive.
+Images from the project have also been ‘chosen’ for the American Photography 35 annual online archive in 2019.